 This is a personal matter and the answer would depend on the user, but we have very good feedback regarding the comfort of our pads.
-Less feeling of wetness, the comfort of cotton against your skin rather than plastic, less skin irritation, less smell and our customers love their softness!
+The comfort of cotton against your skin and between your thighs rather than plastic, less feeling of wetness, less skin irritation, less smell, and our customers love their softness!

+Yes, cloth pads are perfectly safe and hygienic to wear when they are washed well, dried in direct sunlight and stored properly.
 Cloth has been used by millions of women across the world to manage menstruation for generations.
 The real question is not whether cloth is hygienic, but whether it is cared for hygienically.
 Are panties inherently unhygienic?
-When cloth pads are washed well, dried in direct sunlight and stored properly, they are perfectly hygienic.
-Traditional knowledge tells us that the UV rays from the sun is nature’s best disinfectant.
-They should be totally dry before reuse or storage.
+Issues related to cloth pads are linked to unhygienic practices such as poor washing or drying, rather than the cloth itself.

 Learn more in our full care instructions.

-Your blood in itself, is clean!
-However, bacteria can develop when the blood stays at room temperature.
-For that reason, it is not so much the washing but the drying of your clean pads that matters!
+Soaking used pads in cold water prior to washing in warm water, is to ensure the pads remain stain free.
+Blood is washed out easily when initially rinsed in cold water.
+After that you can wash the pad in warm water.
+However, harmful bacteria can develop when the pads stay moist.
+It is not so much the washing but the drying of your clean pads that matters!
 Dry your pad in a tumble dryer or in direct sunlight (best as UV kills germs) and you’ll be sure that it is safe to use!
-Soaking used pads in cold water prior to washing ensures pads remain stain free.
-This is so, because blood contains protein, which rinses easily in cold water, while warm water coagulates the protein, making it set in the fabric.

 Our decision to use a layer of PUL (polyurethane laminate) is the trade off we have made in order to make our pads functional.
 We needed a leakproof solution for women to be confident using cloth pads.
 PUL is an international standard used in reusable cloth diapers and other reusable cloth pads while being the best option to minimize waste at present.
 The ‘pantyliner pack without PUL’ is our option without PUL.
 One of our cloth pads is the equivalent of approximately 75 disposable pads so it is a much more eco-friendly option than disposable pads.

-Our pads top layers are dyed with colours, that are in line within the organic standards used per international regulations.
-The inner layers are unbleached and un-dyed.
-The backing fabric is woven by small-scale weavers with conventional cotton as for now, while we are researching an organic product option.
+Our Vibrant range pads’ top layers are dyed with colours, that are in line within the organic standards used per international regulations.
+The inner layers are unbleached and undyed.

-Eco Femme is developing a fully certified organic range.
-This range will be unbleached and un-dyed, in natural cream colour.
+Our Natural Organic range is fully certified organic.
+This range is unbleached and undyed, in natural cream colour.